dexterbrylle/dexterbrylle.github.io/_posts/2015-10-02-thank-you-wunderman.md

 Saying goodbye is one of the most difficult gestures to do.
 It is even harder when that goodbye is to someone you're close to.
 But it's hardest when it's bidding farewell to a group of people that you've grown close to and admired.

 Two years ago, I did not know what to expect.
 I was expecting to just go about the job description that I agreed to.
 (I fell asleep on my first day!
 I snored.
 Sorry _Erico_! lol).
 I'm not an extrovert.
 I like to observe and share my opinion only when it's asked.
-Here's what I gathered from my observations: the hunger to succeed and make a difference is what makes them push through any task they have.
+Here's what I gathered from my observations of everyone: the hunger to succeed and make a difference is what makes them push through any task they have.
 It doesn't matter if working overnight as long it gets the job done.
 I love that and that's something I can relate to.

 > Thank you!